 Finding value in merchant processing companies

-It's common for entrepreneurs to focus solely on cost when choosing a merchant service provider.
+It's common for entrepreneurs to focus solely on cost when choosing a merchant processor.
 While it's important to stay within budget when selecting a vendor, there are other features that should weigh just as heavily in the decision.
 Business owners should make sure to complete in-depth research into a number of merchant service providers before making their final pick.
 Let's look at four top value add-ons you should consider when choosing a merchant service provider:

 1. Comprehensive support